nus-cs2103/website-base/admin/tp-expectations.md

 <box type="important">

-Note that we have reduced the tP functionality expectations for this semester by about 40-50% compared to the previous semester, in order to reduce your workload. ==Adding more functionality than the expected level will not increase your marks==.
-You are better off spending that effort in improving other aspects of the project.
+One semester ago, we reduced the tP functionality expectations by about 40-50% compared to the previous semesters, in order to reduce your workload.
+Keep that in mind in case you receive advice about project from seniors who did this module more than one semester ago.
 </box>
 </span>
 <span id="teamExpectations">